dansiviter/fix-websocket/README.md

 # FIX WebSocket #

 A simple JSR WebSocket implementation that uses CDI for lifecycle and eventing.

-> :information_source: This only permit dynamic sessions at this time as no static `SessionProvider` has been implemented.
+For example usage take a look at `uk.dansiviter.fixws.LogonTest`.

+There are a number of limitations at the moment:
+* This only permit dynamic FIX 5.0 sessions at this time.
+Ideally there will also be static sessions provider too to limit connecions.
+In a production system this would likely be centralised in a datastore so it could be dynamically updated,
+* FIX specification version is fixed at the moment at 5.0.
+Both the WebSocket subprotocols and the Logon Handshake should permit different versions, but I just wanted to get this working,
+* More testing is required to see if older FIXT 1.1/5.0 protocols work as they are a single spec rather than split,

 ## Receiving Messages ##